 Combining different Munchkin sets.
-You can mix two (or more) base sets and expansions together for a genre-crossing mega-Munchkin adventure!
+There are lots of different Munchkin sets: zombies, pirates, superheroes, vampires, and more.
+You can combine two (or more) sets for a genre-crossing mega-Munchkin adventure!
 Space plus Old West?
-Kung fu vampires?
+Kung fu spies?
 No problem!
+See it all at sets.worldofmunchkin.com.